 “Evidence shows that strong leadership by outstanding headteachers helps to drive up standards in schools.
 We want to ensure that accidents of birth and the unfairness of life’s lottery are overcome so that every child reaches their full potential.
 That is why we want to work with excellent organisations like The Future Leaders Trust who help place inspirational professionals in some of the most challenging schools in the country.”

 Michael Gove, Secretary of State for Education

-There is a growing network of over 300 Future Leaders working in more than 200 challenging secondary schools – together they impact the life chances of at least 200,000 children throughout England.
+There is a growing network of over 330 Future Leaders working in more than 240 challenging secondary schools.
+86 Future Leaders have been appointed to headship.
+Together they are impacting the life chances of at least 200,000 children throughout England.

 Future Leaders are working in some of the most challenging schools in the country.
-Despite this, they are delivering results that exceed the national average across a range of measures:
+Vitally, they are improving disadvantaged student's achievement and progress faster than in similar challenging schools without a Future Leader.